 Three days of international performances, food, games, art, cultural exhibits and shopping at the Raleigh Convention Center.
 Over 50 Triangle ethnic communities ranging from Afghan to Vietnamese participate to showcase their cuisine, dance, and music; to share traditions and to celebrate the Triangle’s unique diversity.

-Naturalization Ceremony: Approximately 250 people representing over 83 countries will become United States citizens at a moving citizenship ceremony.
+Naturalization Ceremony: Approximately 250 people representing over 80 countries will become United States citizens at a moving citizenship ceremony.
 The ceremony is the traditional grand opening of the festival each year and features municipal and state-wide dignitary speakers.

 International Field Trip: Schools from around the state come to the festival on an International Field Trip with reduced admission.
 Sidewalk Café food vendors offer international menus at $5 or less, allowing the students to enjoy diverse cultural exhibitions and lunch for under $10.
-Students are invited to participate in an international dance on stage.